 Moreover, there is v.what.strds, that

 uploads space-time raster dataset values at positions of vector points,

 to the attribute table of the vector map.

 Aggregation and accumulation analysis

 The temporal framework supports the aggregation of space-time raster

-approaches.
-To aggregate a space-time raster map using a temporal
+different approaches.
+To aggregate a space-time raster dataset using a

-granularity like 4 months, 7 days and so on use
+temporal granularity like 4 months, 7 days and so on, use

 .
 The module

-aggregation of a raster map time series using the intervals of the maps (raster,
+aggregating a space-time raster dataset using the time intervals of the

 is the module